demelostar/jpos-ng/README.md

 When running selfcert, you can run the `certificate_fingerprint` command to print the currently used certificate fingerprint.

 ```
-ligolo-ng » certificate_fingerprint
+ljpos-li » certificate_fingerprint
-INFO[0203] TLS Certificate fingerprint for ligolo is: D005527D2683A8F2DB73022FBF23188E064493CFA17D6FCF257E14F4B692E0FC
+INFO[0203] TLS Certificate fingerprint for ljpos is: D005527D2683A8F2DB73022FBF23188E064493CFA17D6FCF257E14F4B692E0FC
 ```

-On the agent, you can then connect using the fingerprint provided by the Ligolo-ng proxy.
+On the agent, you can then connect using the fingerprint provided by the Ljpos-li proxy.

 ```
-ligolo-agent -connect 127.0.0.1:11601 -v -accept-fingerprint D005527D2683A8F2DB73022FBF23188E064493CFA17D6FCF257E14F4B692E0FC                                               nchatelain@nworkstation
+ljpos-agent -connect 127.0.0.1:11601 -v -accept-fingerprint D005527D2683A8F2DB73022FBF23188E064493CFA17D6FCF257E14F4B692E0FC                                               nchatelain@nworkstation
 INFO[0000] Connection established                        addr="127.0.0.1:11601"
 ```

-> By default, the "ligolo" domain name is used for TLS Certificate generation.
+> By default, the "ljpos" domain name is used for TLS Certificate generation.
 You can change the domain by using the -selfcert-domain [domain] option at startup.

 ***Ignoring all certificate verification (for lab/debugging)***

 To ignore all security mechanisms, the `-ignore-cert` option can be used with the *agent*.

 > Beware of man-in-the-middle attacks!
 This option should only be used in a test environment or for debugging purposes.
-### Using Ligolo-ng
+### Using Ljpos-li

 #### Start the agent